-To edit the attendance for a student, tap that row on or to the right of the attendance codes column.
-Then choose an attendance code from the popover that appears.
+To edit the attendance for a student, tap that row on the attendance codes column.
+Then choose an attendance code from the dialog that appears.

 To see a summary of attendance for a student, tap that student's name.

 Seating Chart